 Employee development programs vs. plans: What’s the difference?

-For instance, managers may have noticed many employees having the same concerns and hurdles, like a long learning curve with certain tools or a need for mentorship, so they decide to create a development program in anticipation of them.
+An organization might create an employee development program to address recurring issues or challenges like onboarding or leadership.
+For instance, managers may notice that many employees report the same hurdles, like a long learning curve with specific tools or a need for mentorship.
+As a result, they might decide to create a development program to address these concerns.

-So, breaking it down, an employee development program:
+So, breaking it down, employee development programs:

 - May run on a specific schedule, where applicable